Cathedral of Saint Sophia, Novgorod: History

 The cathedral was looted by Ivan the Terrible in the 1570s but restored by Archbishop Leonid (1572-1575).
-He built the Tsar's Pew which stands just inside the south entrance of the main body of the cathedral near the Martirievskii Porch.
+He built the Tsar's Pew, which stands just inside the south entrance of the main body of the cathedral near the Martirievskii Porch.
 Leonid also had several large chandeliers hung in the cathedral, but only one of them survives.

-Beginning in the eighteenth century, the archbishops or metropolitans of Novgorod lived in St. Petersburg (they were known as archbishops or metropolitans of Novgorod and St. Petersburg).
+Beginning in the 18th century, the archbishops or metropolitans of Novgorod lived in St. Petersburg (they were known as archbishops or metropolitans of Novgorod and St. Petersburg).
 Thus, while Novgorod technically still had a prelate, he was not often active in the city itself, and the church in the city was administered by a vicar bishop for much of the time.
 Twelve metropolitans of Novgorod and St. Petersburg (or Leningrad) are buried in the Alexander Nevsky Lavra in St. Petersburg, rather than in the Cathedral of Holy Wisdom.

-During the Nazi occupation of Novgorod, the Kremlin was heavily damaged from the battles and from the Nazi abuse.
+During the German occupation of Novgorod, the Kremlin was heavily damaged from the battles and from the Nazi abuse.
 However, the cathedral itself survived.
 The large cross on the main dome (which has a metal bird attached to it, perhaps symbolic of the Holy Spirit in the form of a dove) was removed by Spanish infantry.
-For over 60 years it resided in the Madrid's Military Engineering Academy Museum, until November 16, 2004, when it was handed over back to the Russian Orthodox Church by the Spanish brothers Miguel Ángel and Fernando Garrido Polonio who discovered the Cross in a military camp in Madrid.
+For over 60 years, it resided in the Madrid Military Engineering Academy Museum.
+Im 16 November 2004, when it was handed over back to the Russian Orthodox Church by the Spanish brothers Miguel Ángel and Fernando Garrido Polonio who discovered the Cross in a military camp in Madrid.
 The domes were heavily damaged in the war, and the large Christ Pantocrator in the dome was ruined.
 According to legend, the painters painted him with a clenched fist.
 The archbishop told them to repaint Christ with an open palm, and when they returned the next morning, the hand was miraculously clenched again.

 After repeated efforts, a voice from the dome is said to have told the archbishop to leave the painting alone for as long as Christ's fist remained closed, he would hold the fate of Novgorod in his hand.

 During the Soviet period, the cathedral was a museum.
 It was returned to the Russian Orthodox Church in 1991.
 An inscription on the north wall of the west entrance attests to its rededication by Bishop Lev and Patriarch Alexius II.